-How you feel
+- How you feel

-How you've felt in the past
+- How you've felt in the past

-What hurts or scares you
+- What hurts you or makes you afraid

-What you wonder about or hope for
+- What you wonder will happen or what you hope happens

-If you've felt this way before
+- If you've felt this way before

 Then, after a few weeks, you can read what you've recorded from day one to see if it helps you better understand your emotions.
 This may illuminate additional perspectives that help you feel more confident about whether you want to act on these feelings.